patrickfuller/fomms-2015/package_managers/README.md

  * Making your projects installable through package managers.
 It's a good practice that allows you to easily share your project with others.
    [Here's a pip tutorial](https://hynek.me/articles/sharing-your-labor-of-love-pypi-quick-and-dirty/).
+ * For every language you use, read through the most installed packages.
+It's a good way to learn what's out there.
+[Here's a list for python](http://pypi-ranking.info/alltime).